hpwn/coke-mouse/README.md

 ## Persistence & Export/Import

 State is saved in IndexedDB using [localforage](https://github.com/localForage/localForage).
 Use the **Export JSON** button to download your habits and **Import JSON** to restore them from a file.

+Deleting a habit is permanent and removes all of its logs.
+There is no undo, so use the Delete button with care.

 Export files are versioned.
 The current format is `version: 2` and includes both negative and positive sections: